MiguelBocanegra/S3-Private-CloudFront-OAC-HTTPS-100-CLI-/README.md

 git clone https://github.com/startbootstrap/startbootstrap-creative.git website
 ```

-## 13.From the folder where is the website archive , we upload files to S3 with the following command:
+## 13.From the folder where the website files are located , we upload files to S3 with the following command:

 ```bash
 aws s3 sync ./website s3://<bucket_name>/
 ```
-## 14.we validate  that the archives uploaded to the bucket with the following command:
+## 14.We validate that the files were uploadedto the bucket with the following command:

 ```bash
 aws s3 ls s3://<bucket_name>/